src-d/blog/content/post/coreos_nano.md

-enables `nano` to select the syntax highlight scheme based on the edited file's contents (by the way, `file` command in Linux is based on the same library) and libgpm is one of the opaque dependencies of [libncurses](https://www.gnu.org/software/ncurses/). libncurses in turn is the essential library to work with the terminal used by Bash, Vim, Python REPL, etc. Every time you press Ctrl-R in the terminal, you use that library.
+enables `nano` to select the syntax highlight scheme based on the edited file's contents (by the way, `file` command in Linux is based on the same library) and libgpm is one of the opaque dependencies of [libncurses](https://www.gnu.org/software/ncurses/). libncurses in turn is the library to create console user interfaces.
+Basically, every program which has a console UI uses it: `vim`, `mc`, `less` and `more` and even web browsers like `w3m`.
+Usually it is accompanied with [libreadline](https://cnswww.cns.cwru.edu/php/chet/readline/rltop.html), an essential abstraction layer to work with the terminal prompt, it is used by Bash, Vim, Python REPL, etc. By the way, every time you press Ctrl-R in the terminal, you use libreadline.

 #### Building
 ```